josejuanmartinez/libreCatastro/README.md

 An opensource, MIT-licensed application that scraps the official Spanish Cadaster registry and stores information in Elastic Searcher.

+For ELK Stack < 7, see branch 'develop'.
+For 7<x<8, see branch '7.5'.
+ELK integration tested and optimized for 7.5.

 ![libreCatastro example](https://drive.google.com/uc?export=view&id=1kisisDNmrQ5ZBWNzqnSzF0AsHu6-zS-P "libreCadsatro example")

 **Features**